 Mackenzie started dancing at a local dance studio in Calgary when she was three years old and completed her dance education there in 2012.
 She trained in many disciplines which included Tap, Jazz, Ballet, Pointe, Contemporary, Modern, Hip Hop and Musical Theatre.
 She has completed numerous Ballet exams including her Advanced 1 I.S.T.D. exam.
 She is currently preparing for her I.S.T.D.
 Associate exam in Ballet, which she plans to take in May 2018.
 During her years at dance competitions, Mackenzie has won several high score awards and overall achievement awards for her solos and trios that she performed with her two sisters.
 Her proudest moment was when she received the Tammy-Lynn Powers Memorial Tap Scholarship through the Wild Rose Dance Arts Association in 2011 for her tap solo.
-Mackenzie is a certified Acrobatic Arts instructor and has just completed her second year at the ADAPT TTS.
+Mackenzie is a certified Acrobatic Arts instructor and will complete her final year at ADAPT TTS this summer.
 Mackenzie graduated in 2014 from the Mount Royal University Theatre Performance Program where she performed in various theatre and musical theatre productions.
 She was trained in an assortment of disciplines including stage combat, clowning and Laban Movement Analysis.

 Currently, Mackenzie is at Mount Royal University finishing up her Bachelor of Business Administration in which she will be graduating from in December 2018.
 She also loves dancing with illFX, a Hip Hop company in Calgary, as a member of the Omega crew.